Take a look at our quality and safety measures (including PSIRF) and CQC ratings.

 A flexible sigmoidoscopy is a procedure to look at the inside your sigmoid colon (last one-third of your colon) and rectum using a flexible telescope.

 A small sample of cells may be taken from the lining of your womb, cervix or vagina by a gynaecologist or specialist nurse.

 To fully examine the inside of your uterus (womb) your consultant may recommend a hysteroscopy.

 An MRI is a type of scan that creates detailed images of the inside of your body.
 Your doctor or healthcare professional has recommended an MRI scan because it is the best way to make an accurate diagnosis of your condition.

 The ovaries are part of the female reproductive system and sit either side of the womb.

 Many men from the age of 50 upwards experience bladder discomfort as a result of an enlarged prostate gland.

-Also known as testicular screen.
-The ultrasound can help diagnose medical conditions such as pain in the testicles.
+Also known as a testicular screen, this ultrasound can help diagnose medical conditions in the testicles.

 Chemotherapy is the use of chemicals or drugs (cytotoxic agents) in the treatment of cancer.

 LLETZ is a common procedure used to remove abnormal cells from the cervix.